This tangy Indian garlic chutney goes very well with South Indian breakfast dishes like Dosa, Idli. It is also a great dip for garlic breadsticks.

 How to serve?

 Idli and dosa are the best pair to serve with this authentic Indian garlic chutney, especially for dosa.
-When serving with these South Indian breakfast items, a small quantity of chutney is huge for a single serving.
+When operating with these South Indian breakfast items, a small quantity of chutney is huge for a single serving.

 The key ingredients